Script for detecting orphan process and locks in Greenplum database

 Issue/Introduction

-This article pertains to all versions of Tanzu Greenplum and covers how to detect orphan process on the database or server.
+This article pertains to all versions of Greenplum and covers how to detect orphan processes in the database cluster.

-An orphan process is where there is a process (related to a gang) that is running on the segments and there is no corresponding process related to the same gang on the master or other segments.
+An orphan process is a process (related to a gang) that is running on the segments and there is no corresponding process related to the same gang on the master or other segments.

-This orphan process arises when there is query abort, process crash, server/segment crash, etc.
+This orphan process may happen when there is query abort, process crash, server/segment crash, etc.

 Resolution